near/docs/docs/README.md

 1. Quickly get an application running on NEAR using the online IDE
 2. Build and run a node from source
 3. Run and interact with DevNet in your local environment
+4. Connect to NEAR TestNet: sync local node to it and deploy apps

 ### [Tutorials](tutorials/)